kzellers/finance_dashboard/README.md

 # Finance Dashboard

 Finance Dashboard is a personal finance tool to record snapshots of savings, debts, and investments over time.
+Users will be able to see assets grow or decrease over time, and categorize the makeup of their personal portfolio.
 Finance Dashboard also:
 1. Utilizes Chartkick to graph snapshots over time
 2. Aggregates user data from multiple sources and categorizes by asset type
 3. Calculates change in investments between snapshots